scott2b/fusionauth-example-python-flask/README.md

 user's application registration nor deleting the actual user is a sure path to success as the user and/or registration may be re-generated through certain application requests.

-An attempt was made at an approach of utiling an active role for the application.
+An attempt was made at an approach of utilizing an active role for the application.
 The workflow for this approach is a bit elusive: the role cannot be the default, or it will simply be re-generated along with the re-generated registration.
 Setting the role explicitly upon registration can be a bit tricky because the related workflow issues make it difficult to descern a legitimate registration callback from various workflow callbacks.
-The following approach is being explored as a result:
+The following approach is instead being explored as a result:

 The selected approach to dealing with this is to add a "deactivated" role for the application.
 This role is checked during the user lookup, and a user with the